Fighting Entertainment Association: History

 The founder of FEA, Damir Dorin, got the idea of starting a professional fighting association back in the early 2000s, after visiting Japan and establishing a close relationship with the founder of K-1 fighting promotion Kazuyoshi Ishii.
-Eventually, in 2009 Dorin founded FEA and hosted the very first professional K-1 rules tournament in Chisinau, Moldova, which also included a Grand Prix tournament.
+Eventually, in 2009 Dorin founded FEA and hosted the very first professional K-1 rules tournament in Chișinău, Moldova, which also included a Grand Prix tournament.
 The event was attended by K-1 stars like Ruslan Karaev and Artur Kishenko, chief referee of the tournament Ivan Ippolit and the president of the intercontinental federation BUSHIDO MMA and FEG representative in Europe, Donatas Simanaitis.
 This led to a partnership with the Lithuanian promotion IBF so in October of next year, FEA dabbled into MMA and organized a joint event, FEA Bushido FC, Moldova vs Europe, which consisted of both K-1 fights and MMA fights.

 In December 2010, FEA together with IBF, started the King of Kings project, hosting 56 K-1 rules events in co-promotion over the following years and in numerous European cities.
-But the events which took place in Chisinau, Moldova, were fully under FEA responsibility.
+But the events which took place in Chișinău, Moldova, were fully under FEA responsibility.

 In 2011 FEA registered the trademark “Fighting Eagles” and organized another K-1 & MMA RULES tournament, including five fights in each section.

 In 2016, February 27, FEA started a separate project, and trademarked the name EAGLES FIGHTING CHAMPIONSHIP, for a professional Mixed Martial Arts tournament, traditionally held in an octagonal cage.
 From that point on FEA organized approximatively three Eagles FC events every year.

 The last co-promoted King of Kings event with FEA took place on 24 March 2018 and from then on FEA organized their own events under the name FEA Kickboxing.